 WordPress.com is the most popular CMS (content management system) on the global market right now.
 It’s more complicated than Wix but also gives you more freedom and choice.
 And as it’s popularity is so big, there are countless guides and tutorials.

-The library of ready-made plugins for WordPress is so vast, that there probably is an add-on for any need you might imagine.
+The library of ready-made plugins for WordPress is so vast, that there probably is an add-on for any need you might imagine but keep in mind you also need the right hosting service to make it work.
 By clever usage of those plugins, there is nearly no need for coding skills.
 For example, there is a plugin for adding a Google Map to the page, a plugin to display multiple products in a neat way, another one to collect emails from visitors and so on.
 There is also plenty of ready-made themes so you don’t have to create a website from scratch.
 It’s enough to pick the theme that fits your business best and fill it with your content.

 The choice between the two mentioned above depends mostly on your preference.
 You can spend some time (WordPress) or money (Wix) in order to set up your website.
 So if you happen to have some extra time, it might be a good choice to go for WordPress.
 However, if you want to invest and have a website done in one day, Wix might be a better option.
 Either way, it's a baseline for moving your business into the online world.